 Take a closer look…

 The Marble was first described to me as an orbicular granite, which seemed to fit the rounded appearance of alkali feldspars (pink).
 However, in comparing it to other orbicular granites (thanks, Google!), I noted these feldspars did not exhibit the same patterns as other orbicules, namely crystals radiating outward and/or as concentric patterns.
 In addition, many of the rounded feldspars appear to be single crystals instead of layers.
-Fortunately, Ole Nielsen was there with a Olelog post on Orbicular Granites from Kuru, Finland, which led to this post on Rapakivi granite in the Sandatlas.
+Fortunately, Ole Nielsen was there with an Olelog post on Orbicular Granites from Kuru, Finland (EDIT: Olelog blog is now defunct due to the closing of myOpera hosting), which led to this post on Rapakivi granite in the Sandatlas.
 Jackpot! (and thanks, guys)!
 Turns out The Marble is a Rapakivi granite orb, NOT an orbicular granite orb.
 Misconceptions: Busted!
 The term rapakivi is Finnish for crumbly rock after the tendency of the granite to weather rapidly when exposed.

 PART TWO of this post focuses on a different sort of marble – the lithology instead of the shape.
 Walk into the Hesburgh Library and you get smacked in the eyeballs with meters and meters of marble slabs lining the concourse, administrative areas, and support columns.

 Confounded and intrigued by the expanse, I asked our library Help Center for additional information.
 They did a wonderful job in uncovering an October 1967 article from Stone Magazine by then-Associate Professor of Geology Erhard M. Winkler, who wrote: